jackdawjackdaw/blackjack/README.md

 The tests can be run from the `make test` target or by directly invoking `ctest` .

+## Playing the game

+The first argument sets the number of packs in the deck (between 1 and 8).

 [1]: http://www.cmake.org/
 [2]: http://check.sourceforge.net/